 What Are the Different Ways To Create monday.com Tickets?

-Every submission automatically creates a new item on your board, so each form entry becomes a new monday ticket with the details already captured.
-From there, your team can assign it, set a priority, and add deadlines, just like any other ticket.
+Every submission creates a new item on the board with the details already captured.
+From there, assignment, priority, and deadlines work the same as any other ticket.

 What Automations Should You Use for monday.com Ticketing?